-There are many factors that may adversely affect our minimum bid price, including those described below in Part II, Item 1A of this Quarterly Report in the section titled "Risk Factors."
+Even if we do regain compliance with the Bid Price Rule, there are many factors that may adversely affect our minimum bid price in the future, including those described below in Part II, Item 1A of this Quarterly Report in the section titled "Risk Factors."
 Many of these factors are outside of our control.
-As a result, we may not be able to sustain compliance with the minimum bid price rule in the long term.
-Any potential delisting of our common stock from the Nasdaq Global Market would likely result in decreased liquidity and increased volatility for our common stock and would adversely affect our ability to raise additional capital or to enter into strategic transactions.
-Any potential delisting of our common stock from the Nasdaq Global Market would also make it more difficult for our stockholders to sell our common stock in the public market.
+As a result, we may not be able to sustain compliance with the Bid Price Rule in the long term.